 A kid’s quiz is another idea, letting children take turns in reading a book of their choice to their class.
 Before the reading ask the reader to prepare two or three questions about the book.
 After the reading, the reader gives a quiz to the class and then has responsibility for grading the papers.
 Your kids will love playing teacher for a day.

 DoJiggy Offers Read-a-thon Software to Make Your School Reading Events a Success!

 - Readers have their own fundraising page which is easily shared via email and social media

-- Classrooms or grade levels have fundraising pages which include all participants’ combined fundraising progress
+- Classrooms or grade levels have fundraising pages that include all participants’ combined fundraising progress

-- Privacy features are enabled, so that last names do not show on your walk website and student pages are not indexed in Google
+- Privacy features so that last names do not show on your walk website and student pages are not indexed in Google

 - Off-line donations and checks are easily tracked and entered from a pledge form to the software, at no additional cost

 - Administrators can import students or enable the easy registration for schools page

 - The Athon platform supports unit of effort pledges based on the amount of time, pages, or books students read